The Man Standing Next: Plot

-Sometime after the killing of ex-Director Park, President Park and his administration are faced with a new issue in the form of pro-democracy protests in Busan and Masan, as well as fears that these protests could spread to Seoul.
+Sometime after the killing of ex-director Park, President Park and his administration are faced with a new issue in the form of pro-democracy protests in Pusan and Masan, as well as fears that these protests could spread to Seoul.
 Kwak takes a hardline stance, advising harsh and swift military intervention, and declaration of martial law.
 Kim suggests a more levelhanded approach and urges Park to avoid declaring martial law.
 Park, favoring Kwak, proceeds with a declaration of martial law.

 Following this, Kim is told that Park is holding a banquet but has not invited him, but rather Kwak.
 Kim goes anyway to eavesdrop on Park and Kwak and learns that Park is considering replacing Kim.
 Yet again, Park gives a subordinate clearance to do what they wish, the subordinate this time being Kwak.

-On October 26, Park is doing a day of ribbon-cutting ceremonies.
+On October 26, Park is doing a day of ribbon-cutting ceremonies for a dam in Sapgyo.
 Kim attempts to join him and Kwak at the helicopter, but Kwak bars him from joining.
 Riled, Kim calls his subordinates with the intent of planning something.
-That night, Park invites Kim to a dinner.
+That night, Park invites Kim to dinner.
 It's intended to be an apology of sorts, but Kim is unmoved.

-During the dinner Kim leaves to get a pistol and meets with his subordinates, and tells them that he will kill Park.
+During the dinner, Kim leaves to get a pistol, meets with his subordinates, and tells them that he will kill Park.
 Upon returning to the room, the conversation becomes heated.
 It culminates in Kim shooting and wounding Kwak in the arm.
 He then turns on Park and shoots him too.
 As this happens, Kim's subordinates organize a coordinated attack on the compound where the dinner is being held and kill the remaining bodyguards.
-Kim attempts to finish Kwak, but the pistol jams, and he is forced to leave the room in order to get another gun from an agent.
+Kim attempts to finish Kwak, but the pistol jams and he is forced to leave the room to get another gun from an agent.
+At this time, the light goes off and then comes back on.
 He returns to the room, shooting and killing Kwak and killing Park with a shot to the head.

 Kim quickly leaves with his subordinates and the notables present at the compound during the attack.
 He is given the choice between going to Namsan or the Army Headquarters.
 The Chief Presidential Secretary, bearing witness to the assassination, suggests that he go to the Army Headquarters.
 Kim considers this as the screen fades to black.
+After the screen goes black, a subtitle appears that Kim Gyu-pyeong was arrested at the Army Headquarters and hanged as the culprit in the President's assassination.
 The movie ends with a text saying that Kim chose to drive to the Army Headquarters, where he was caught.
+The voice of Chun Doo-hwan, the actual model of Chun Doo-hyuk, and the voice of Kim Jae-gyu, the actual model of Kim Gyu-pyeong, appear.